iamnazeef/the-morning-post/README.md

 #### Data fetching
 - Axios
-> Avoided fetch because Axios has the best browser support.
+> Avoided fetch because Axios has better browser support.

 #### API
 - Gnews API
+- OpenWeatherMap API

 #### Styling
 - Tailwind CSS

 #### Build Tool
 - Vite

+### Features
+- Search topics
+- Sort by newest and oldest news
+- Get news based on language
+> Tested for: English, Malayalam
+- Infinite Scroll
+> Implemented feature, but new data will be duplicate of existing data since the pagination feature on API is paid.